Godrej Properties continues land acquisition spree with Khalapur purchase

-Godrej Properties Limited (GPL) announced today the acquisition of a 90-acre land parcel in Khalapur, Maharashtra, just three days after securing two plots in Greater Noida through an e-auction.
-The company’s latest announcement regarding this land acquisition in Khalapur, Maharashtra, comes on the heels of securing two prime plots in Greater Noida.
+Godrej Properties Limited (GPL) announced today the acquisition of a 90-acre land parcel in Khalapur, Maharashtra, just three days after securing two plots in Greater Noida in an e-auction.

-The Khalapur acquisition is added to their portfolio, with plans to develop 1.7 million square feet of residential plots.
+The Khalapur acquisition has a development potential of 1.7 million square feet of residences.
+Last week it became the highest bidder for 17.5 acres land parcels in Greater Noida for ₹842 crore .

 Comments